Land Rover - Defender

 21 Dec.
 2016

-When you collect your rental car from Blue Car Rental at Keflavík Airport, Iceland’s legendary South Coast is yours to explore.
-On this route you’ll drive from the airport along Route 1 to the village of Vík, making fantastic stops at the iconic waterfalls Seljalandsfoss and Skógafoss and taking in the dramatic views from the Dyrhólaey peninsula.
-Whether you’re after photography hot-spots, driving freedom or an unforgettable Iceland adventure, this guide gives you the refined route and practical driving tips for 2025.
+When you collect your Keflavik Airport car rental from Blue Car Rental at Keflavík Airport, Iceland's legendary South Coast is yours to explore on a south coast iceland self-drive.
+On this route you'll drive from the airport along Route 1 to the village of Vík, making fantastic stops at the iconic waterfalls Seljalandsfoss and Skógafoss and taking in the dramatic views from the Dyrhólaey peninsula.
+Whether you're after photography hot-spots, driving freedom or an unforgettable Iceland adventure, this guide gives you the refined route and practical driving tips for 2025.

 Why this South-Coast drive works so well

-• The South Coast packs in waterfalls, black-sand beaches, sea-arches and glaciers within a few hours’ drive of Reykjavík.
+The South Coast packs waterfalls, black sand beaches, sea arches, glaciers, and volcanic landscapes into just a few hours of driving from Reykjavík.

 Image of Skogafoss in Iceland